National Spelling Bee Prep Book with over 13,000 Vocabulary Words

 - 83% of the 2019 Round 3 words could be found in Verbomania, New Nat's Notes, and Blitz List.

-MORE: In 2017, Scripps declared Merriam-Webster's Unabridged online dictionary (subscription) as the new authority for the National Spelling Bee.
-Currently, we are updating our eMentor version of this product to reflect these changes.
-Over 20% of the words in this product have some change or another, either the elimination of the d-stop in pronunciation (butter is now only <BUHT.uhr>, and meter is now only <MEET.uhr>), a change in the part of speech (many geographic terms that were defined only as adjectives are not only nouns), the alteration of the ending sound of a word from ‘it’ to ‘uht’ (rabbit/pundit), or other small changes.
-Click here to order the eMentor version of Verbomania.
+About 30% of the words in this product have differences between the two resources.
+Some of these alterations include the elimination of the d-stop in pronunciation (butter is now only <BUHT.uhr>, and meter is now only <MEET.uhr>), a change in the part of speech (many geographic terms that were defined only as adjectives are not only nouns), the alteration of the ending sound of a word from ‘it’ to ‘uht’ (rabbit/pundit), or other small changes.
+Order the eMentor version of Verbomania to study online.

 FAQ: Should I buy Random or Alpha sequence?